-From the perspective of the Company, the principal risks and uncertainties are integrated with the principal risks of the Retail Division of its parent Lloyds Banking Group plc ("LBG").
-While these risks are not managed separately for the Company, the Company is a main trading company of the LBG Retail Division.
+From the perspective of the Company, the principal risks and uncertainties are integrated with the principal risks of Lloyds Banking Group plc ('LBG').
+While these risks are not managed separately for the Company, the Company is a main trading company of the Motor Finance business within the Retail Division.
 The Retail Division is a portfolio of businesses and operates in a number of specialist markets providing both consumer lending and contract hire to personal and corporate customers.
-Further details of these risks and the risk management policy are contained in note 20 to the financial statements.
+Further details of these risks and the risk management policy are contained in note 19 to the financial statements.